Final Fantasy in general

 - Pretty much anything that pops out of the spacial anomalies can easily wipe your party if you don't know exactly how to handle it.
 The Metal Gigantuar can easily wipe your party with 10,000 Needles, which in XIII-2 hits the entire party.
 Kanna Kamuy can Daze, Poison, and Deprotect at will, and then chomp you to death easily.
 Tonberries start out fairly manageable, but grow more and more powerful as the fight drags on, and will unleash a Total Party Kill attack if you take too long.

 - In The Very Definitely Final Dungeon, one of the final platforms contains a fixed encounter with a Proto-Behemoth and two Schrodingers.
 The Proto-Behemoth unleashes devastatingly powerful physical attacks; even if nothing else in the dungeon gives your party any trouble, the behemoth is still a threat.
-Meanwhile, the Schrodingers will spam Deprotega until it sticks, and then join in the melee alongside the behemoth.
-Also, the Schrodingers have high HP, many resistances, and drain HP from you on attacking.
+Meanwhile, the Schrodingers will spam Deprotega until it sticks, and then join in the melee alongside the behemoth - they have high HP, many resistances, drain HP from you on attacking, and their Chain Gauge rises at a snail's pace even with a full Ravager setup note .
 If you can't evade them, this can be a tougher fight than the actual final boss.

 - In Lightning Returns: Final Fantasy XIII, every enemy in the large size group, such as the Chocobo Eater, Cyclops, and Dreadnaught, qualifies.
 They have massive amounts of HP, and often possess attacks that can potentially OHKO you if you don't guard them properly.
 A number of them are fought as mandatory battles at some point, but they appear as normal encounters in the same areas, as well.